badge icon

 • Mission: Control and defense of airspace and logistical support.

-• Capacity: One of the most capable and technically advanced air forces in the region.
+• Capacity: One of the most capable and technologically advanced air forces in the region.

-• Main Equipment: The core fighter fleet consists of U.S.-made F-16 Fighting Falcon multirole aircraft.
-It also possesses airborne early warning and control (AEW&C) systems and a broad transport and helicopter fleet.
+• Main Equipment: The core fighter fleet consists of U.S.-made F-16 Fighting Falcon multirole fighter jets.
+It also operates airborne early warning and control (AEW&C) systems and a broad transport and helicopter fleet.

 Navy (Armada de Chile)

-• Mission: Responsible for monitoring and protecting the coastline, exclusive economic zone, and Chile’s territorial claims in Antarctica【51】.
-It is one of the most significant naval forces in South America.
+• Mission: Responsible for monitoring and protecting the coastline, exclusive economic zone, and Chile’s territorial claims in Antarctica.【52】 .
+It is one of South America’s most significant naval forces.

-• Main Equipment: Maintains a balanced fleet including modern frigates (e.g., Type 23 Frigates) supplied by the United Kingdom and the Netherlands, submarines, and patrol vessels.
-The Marine Corps (Infantería de Marina) is part of the Navy.
+• Main Equipment: Maintains a balanced fleet including modern frigates (such as the Type 23 Frigates from the UK and the Netherlands), submarines, and patrol vessels.
+Marine Infantry (Infantería de Marina) is part of the Navy.

 Defense Industry and Logistics Capacity

-Chile possesses a limited but strategic defense industry capacity to meet its own needs and serve as a regional supplier.
+Chile maintains a limited but strategic defense industry capacity to meet its own needs and serve as a regional supplier.

 Defense Budget

-• Funding Model: Historically, Chile directed a percentage of copper export revenues directly to a modernization fund for the armed forces (a system modified in 2019).
+• Funding Model: Historically, Chile allocated a percentage of copper export revenues directly to a modernization fund for the Armed Forces (a system modified in 2019).
 This ensured long-term, stable modernization of the military.

 Personnel Strength